Guidance on wearing masks:

 About 90% of instruction and student services have been moved online, thanks to a lot of creativity and hard work by faculty and staff.
-These classes/services will continue on 3/30/2020 as planned.
-However, given the change in guidance, face-to-face classes/services have been suspended,

 Employees should continue telework duties as usual.